FAQ - PASSES

 Si ce n’est pas le cas, vous pouvez faire part de votre découverte en écrivant au secrétariat (ou tout autre responsable du club [email]cols@centcols.org[/email]), en fournissant si possible un maximum de renseignements (extraits de carte nommant et localisant le col, éventuellement : photo d’un panneau).
 Ce col sera soumis au Club pour validation.
 Il sera alors inclus dans le prochain additif et vous pourrez le rajouter à votre liste annuelle.
 Si le col n’est pas validé, il rejoindra la liste des cols « non retenus » et vous ne devrez pas le comptabiliser.

 For France, the catalogue of French mountain passes (le Chauvot) gives coordinates on Michelin maps (Local and Départements) and IGN 1/100,000 maps.
 These maps are sufficient for road use.
 For a more precise view of tracks and trails, we recommend using more detailed maps such as the 1:25,000 IGN.
 These maps will also be useful for locating CVs and other small tarmac roads not shown on larger-scale maps.
-For other countries, the catalogues of these countries indicate the various editions of maps to be used for road and mule-riding.
+For other countries, the catalogues of these countries indicate the various editions of maps to be used for road and off-road cycling.
 In most cases, the scales are similar to those used in France.

 The catalogues provide millimetre coordinates in X and Y to be transferred to the maps according to the grid they contain.

-Collars can also be located more quickly using the layers (see below) available on our website.
+Passes can also be located more quickly using the layers (see below) available on our website.

 If you have a computer (Cartoexplorer, Géoportail, Google Earth), you can search for a pass using the universal geographic coordinates (longitude/latitude WGS84 and UTM) provided in most computer catalogues.
 Some catalogues also provide other sets of country-specific coordinates (e.g. Gauss-Krüger for Germany and civil coordinates for Switzerland).